sdgilley/rebrand/README.md

 - `always.csv` - Terms that are always replaced
 - `cleanup.csv` - Final cleanup replacements applied last

+When you modify `always.csv` - run `generate_article_cleanup.py` afterwards to take care of variations of AN Azure that should now ready A XXX.

 ## How It Works

 ### Markdown Files (`rebrand-aif-md.py`)